 Print: Version 1.44 introduced a Print option to send browsed data to the printer of your choice.

 Refresh: If your most recent custom query added or dropped a database or table, use this option to refresh the Database and Table dropdown menus.

-Panel options include setting the default charset, the no. of table columns that triggers a vertical rather than horizontal/tabular form for data input, and the maximum blob size to display; and toggling text/blob formatting, stripping of HTML tags from input queries, displaying live urls in text data, and using information_schema for metadata (this latter provided because with MySQL before 8.0, the more databases and tables there are on the server, the slower information_schema is; the first information_schema access can take minutes on servers with dozens of databases and thousands of tables).
+Panel options include setting the default charset, the no. of table columns that triggers a vertical rather than horizontal/tabular form for data input, and the maximum blob size to display; and toggling text/blob formatting, HTML tag stripping from input queries, displaying live urls in text data, and using information_schema for metadata (this latter provided because with MySQL before 8.0, the more databases and tables there are on the server, the slower information_schema is; the first information_schema access can take minutes on servers with dozens of databases and thousands of tables).
 Each option is described in mouseover tooltips.
 These per-user settings are maintained in the

 Under Apache this is routine.
 Under Windows and IIS, it can require two additional steps: make the server folder's security tab visible, then use the Security tab to enable writes to wwwroot.
 Open My Computer, click on Tools | Folder Options and then on the View tab.
 At the bottom of the list uncheck 'Use simple file sharing (Recommended)'.
 Now Windows Explorer shows the Security tab in the Properties context menu for every folder.
 In Windows Explorer, right-click on wwwroot, select the Security tab, select the Internet Guest Account ([username]/IUSR_[username]), check Write and Modify, and press OK.

 |2.5.8||Improved handling of quotes in query row counter function totalrows().|

 |2.5.6||Corrected handling of Generated columns in Inserts, Updates, Export.|